-The School's assets exceeded the School's liabilities and deferred inflows of resources at the close of the fiscal year, resulting in net position of \$4,302,055.
-The School's net position includes \$3,937,887 of cash and investments, a portion of which, \$40,000 is subject to external restrictions that limit how the amounts may be used for the upcoming school year.
-Another portion is restricted to an endowment scholarship fund, which is \$151,595.
-The remainder of the cash is available to meet the School's ongoing operating activities and growth strategy.
+The School's assets exceeded the School's liabilities and deferred inflows of resources at the close of the fiscal year, resulting in net position of \$734,890.
+The School's net position includes \$422,898 of cash and investments, available for operational needs and growth as well as \$59,880 which is subject to certain restrictions that limit how the amount may be used.

-As of June 30, 2014, the School had invested a total of \$1,457,713 in capital assets.
-This investment includes instructional and support furniture, instructional computers for teachers, mobile student computer labs, maintenance equipment and books for instructional purposes, establishment of a library and the enhancement of its reading program.
-The School expects additional property and equipment investments in the 2014-2015 school year, as student enrollment maximizes at each grade level.
+As of June 30, 2014, the School had invested a total of \$357,285 in capital assets.
+This investment includes instructional and support furniture, instructional computers for teachers, mobile student computer labs, maintenance equipment and books for instructional purposes and the enhancement of its reading program.
+The School expects significant additional property and equipment investments in the 2014-2015 school year, as student enrollment increases.
 With the additional students there will be continued requirements for furniture, computers and equipment.
-For the 2013-2014 school year, the School rented educational space (Ewing Park School, 3410 Knight Drive, Nashville, TN 37207) from Metropolitan Nashville Public Schools (MNPS).
-The lease term ended June 30, 2014.
-For the next school year, the School will operate in the newly renovated and modernized Highland Heights Facility.
-This facility will be under lease with MNPS.
+The School facility is currently large enough to accommodate increased student enrollment for all grades.
+For the next year, the School will continue to operate at its current location.
 Additional information on property and equipment is located in the notes to the financial statements.

+The School is currently renting educational space (Ewing Park School, 3410 Knight Drive, Nashville, TN 37207) from Metropolitan Nashville Public Schools.
+The current lease term ended on June 30, 2014, and was renewed through June 2015.
 The School has no debt as of the end of the fiscal year.

-A schedule of the School's net position as of June 30, 2014 and 2013, is as follows:
+A schedule of the School's net position as of June 30, 2014, is as follows: